How to make Bermuda Hot Cross Buns

 Stand Vs Hand

-Now, everyone is not fortunate to have a stand mixer particularly one with a dough hook so I will do my best to help with tips on both.
+Now, everyone is not fortunate to have a stand mixer particularly one with a dough hook, however both methods are easy to do especially with this recipe as it is a small batch of 1 dozen.

 STAND

-Stand mixers are great in that they cut down the kneading time and also to the hard work for you.
+Stand mixers are great in that they cut down the kneading time to about 7 minutes (depending on the amount of dough) and also the sticky mess.

 HAND